Please note: This post contains affiliate links.

 Heading south, we were in for another great surprise.

 As we were setting up for wide-angle landscape shots, Colby spotted two puffins on a cliff edge.
-After excitedly signaling us to be quiet and backup, we quickly switched to zoom lenses.
+After excitedly signaling us to be quiet and backup, we quickly switched to telephoto lenses.

 Since it was midnight and no one else was around, they were very calm and inquisitive.
 Striking the perfect poses, hopping around and flapping their wings, they provided us with a number of interesting compositions.

-Capturing the “Hill Island with the Door Hole” was fun.
-Looking as if it were part of the Game of Thrones Iron Islands or Dragonstone, it was picture perfect.
+Capturing the “Hill Island with the Door Hole” is fun.
+Looking as if it is part of the Game of Thrones Iron Islands or Dragonstone, it is picture perfect.
+Yet another unique and unforgettable Iceland photography location.

 Vik i Myrdal Church

 Vik’s white church, surrounded by purple lupines, is another iconic Iceland shot.
-Although you’ll see many lupines while driving, this provides a very picturesque composition.
+Although you’ll see many lupines while driving, this provides a very picturesque composition with them as your foreground element.

 TIP: Bracketing is important here to expose for the foreground lupines, white church and sky.
 Hopefully, you’ll get luckier with dramatic skies.

-The hexagonal, stepping stone basalt columns are fascinating.
+The hexagonal, stepping stone basalt columns are fascinating at this south coast beach.
 Climbing up these pillars, formed after lava quickly cooled, provides an interesting perspective.

 TIP: Be very careful at this black sand beach.
 Despite appearing calm, tourists have died after being pulled out to sea by strong and unpredictable sneaker waves.